 Further, if no one was seriously injured and/or there is no suspicion of drugs or alcohol impairment, very little is done to definitively establish how the accident occurred or who was at fault.
 If you are injured, you should contact a personal injury attorney to discuss your options, regardless of whether you received a ticket or not.

-The average citizen is frequently surprised to learn how perfunctory and abbreviated a normal, run-of-the-mill, injury-free traffic accident investigation is.
+The average citizen is frequently surprised to learn how perfunctory and abbreviated a standard, run-of-the-mill, injury-free traffic accident investigation is.
 This is in part, because these types of accidents (where no one was injured) are not prioritized in the same way that more serious accidents are — which from an efficiency perspective, makes a whole lot of sense.

 That being said, as the recipient of one of these undeserved traffic tickets, the officer’s lack of attention to detail can be excruciatingly frustrating.
 This may be one of the reasons you should consider consulting a traffic attorney.

 Most people who go to court without an attorney choose to plead nolo, or no contest.
 This often sounds appealing because drivers tend to assume that the negative consequences of a traffic conviction are related to the accumulation of points.
-Although the accumulation of 15 or more points within a two-year period would trigger a suspension, most drivers have far fewer than 15 points on their driving history.
+Although collecting 15 or more points within a two-year period would trigger a suspension, most drivers have far fewer than 15 points on their driving history.

 The problem with nolo is that the conviction will appear on your driving history.
 This means that both the insurance company and future employers will see the conviction.
 The primary reason anyone would review your driving history is to evaluate how cautious and careful you are, or in the alternative, how likely you are to engage in risky (driving) behavior.